jeremy9k27/3DxT/README.md

 **Intro to xT**

-This novel stat is based on Sarah Rudd's xT, where a value is assigned to each grid location on the pitch.
+This novel stat is based on Sarah Rudd's xT, where the pitch is broken up into an (x,y) grid and a value is assigned to each grid location on the pitch.
 Essentialy, the value of a grid is the probability of the team in possession scoring if the ball is in that grid.
 More specifically, the xT of a gridpoint is the probabiility of scoring within the next n actions, where n is any positive integer.
 A gridpoint's xT with n=1, or xT(1), is the probability of scoring from a shot from that location since that's the only way of scoring in 1 action (yes, xT(1) is the same as xG).
 A gridpoint's xT(2) is the probability of scoring from 1 action + probaility of scoring from 2 actions.
 Scoring from 2 actions would be any non-shot action first and then a shot. xT(3) and so forth work similarly.